mattybae/heart-disease-classifier/README.md

 Logistic Regression and Random Forest models were evaluated using Accuracy and ROC-AUC, and importance of features.

-# Conclusion
+## Conclusion

 This dataset shows that tumour size (radius in mm) is positively correlated with whether a cancer is malignant or benign.
-The above models were also shown to be good predictors for breast cancer
+The above models were also shown to be good predictors for breast cancer.

 ## File